andrealacamera/myapp_vue2/README.md

 Based on [this video](https://www.youtube.com/watch?v=5lVQgZzLMHc).

 ## Notes:
-- The main app is in the Home page
+- The main app is in the Home page.
 - When you change pages, by using the menu, the main component is detroyed.
 Returning to the Home page will crete a new component.
-Since the data are fake (in this example a jsonplaceholder todos list is used), every modification will be reset.
+Since the data are fake (in this example a [JSONPlaceholder](http://jsonplaceholder.typicode.com/) todos list is used), every modification will be reset.
-- Thanks to Navigation Guards, a confirm message is fired.
+- Thanks to the [Navigation Guards](https://router.vuejs.org/guide/advanced/navigation-guards.html#global-before-guards), a confirm message is fired.
-- About and Contacts are not very useful, in this example I focused on the Vuex part within the Homepage.
+- Sample page contains a first example of Local Storage data.
 - I'm still learning...

 ## Project setup